Marine initiatives planned for April 2025 – April 2027

 Potential impacts on Canadians, including businesses

-The proposed regulations linked to regulatory gaps may positively impact many marine stakeholders.
+The proposed amendments linked to regulatory gaps may positively impact many marine stakeholders.
 These include benefits associated with increased transparency/usability of the Regulations, as well as potential costs.

 Regulatory cooperation efforts (domestic and international)

-The proposed regulations would bring closer alignment with the International Ship and Port Facility Security Code.
+The proposed regulations more closely align Canadian requirements with the International Ship and Port Facility Security Code.

 Consultations

-Transport Canada consulted with Canadians at the National Canadian Marine Advisory Council meetings in 2021.
-Additional consultations were held on the Let’s Talk Transportation platform between March 18, 2021, and April 30, 2021.
+Transport Canada consulted with Canadians at National meetings of the Canadian Marine Advisory Council in 2021.
+Additional consultations were held through Transport Canada’s Let’s Talk Transportation online platform between March 18, 2021, and April 30, 2021.

-The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2025 with a 30-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2026 with a 30-day public comment period.

 Departmental contact information